 IJAC invites authors to submit original research papers for the upcoming special issue (June 2024) focused on alternative methods involving technologies, tools, and platforms to facilitate co-creation, and in this way, the inclusion of diverse stakeholders in architectural and urban design.

-Burak Pak – Guest Editor
+Burak Pak – Lead Special Issue Editor

-Rudi Stouffs – Guest Editor
+Rudi Stouffs – Special Issue Co-editor